top of page

 The noun 'peril' has its etymological roots in Old French and Latin.
 It can be traced back to the Old French word 'peril,' which meant 'danger' or 'risk.'
 This Old French term, in turn, derived from the Latin 'periculum,' which signified a trial, test, or experiment, particularly one that involved risk or danger.
 The word 'periculum' itself is thought to have connections to the Latin verb 'experiri,' meaning 'to try' or 'to test.'
 Over time, as the concept of danger and risk became central in both Old French and Latin, 'peril' emerged in Middle English to describe a situation or condition characterized by danger, risk, or potential harm.
 The etymology of 'peril' reflects its historical association with the notion of undertaking something risky or facing potential harm, highlighting the inherent dangers that humans have long recognized and sought to navigate in their lives.

-Quiz: Find the meaning of the noun peril:
+Find the correct meaning of the noun peril:

 Try Again!